Exploration and Incentives in Reinforcement Learning: Proofs of Hallucination Properties

-Using $\gapcan \le H$ (since again all values are bounded by $H$) concludes the bound. \end{proof} To apply \Cref{claim:phal_gap}, we need to further analyze the term $\phal$.
+\end{proof} To apply \Cref{claim:phal_gap}, we need to further analyze the term $\phal$.
 To do so, we need the following intermediate claim, which says that the conditional distribution of the honest ledger on the event that model is in the punishing set coincides with the distribution of the conditional ledger: {\ledger_{\mathrm{cens}}}

 \begin{claim} The following equality of distributions holds:

 \end{claim} \begin{proof} Let $\calD_{1}$ denote the joint distribution of $(\ledhonl,\modst)$ conditioned on $ \EvPun $ and $\ledcensl$, and let $\calD_{2}$ denote the joint distribution of $(\ledhall,\modhall)$ conditioned on $\ledcensl$.
 By marginalizing, it suffices to show that $\calD_{1} = \calD_{2}$.